PrajwalAmbadkar/sqlite-chat_assistant/README.md

 # Chat Assistant for SQLite Database

-## 📌 Overview
+##  📌 **Overview**
-This **Chat Assistant** is a Flask-based API that converts natural language queries into SQL queries using Google's **Gemini AI** model.
-It then executes these queries on an SQLite database and returns structured results in a human-readable format.
+This Chat Assistant is a Streamlit-based web application that converts natural language queries into SQL queries using Google's Gemini AI model.
+It then executes these queries on an SQLite database and returns the results in a clear, human-readable format for easy interpretation.

 ## 🚀 **Features**